Preeclampsia - self-careToxemia - self-care; PIH - self-care; Pregnancy-induced hypertension - self-care

 Bed Rest and Self-care at Home

-When you are at home, your doctor will likely ask you to be on bed rest.
+When you are at home, your provider will most often ask you to reduce your physical activity.

-Your health care provider will tell you how much fluid to drink every day and what other changes you may need to make in your diet.
+Your provider will tell you how much fluid to drink every day and what other changes you may need to make in your diet.
 You may need to limit your salt intake.